domRiddle/ASF/Deprecation.md

 ## What is deprecation?

 Deprecation is the process of doing smaller or bigger breaking changes that render previously used options, arguments, functionalities or usage cases obsolete.
-Deprecation usually means that given thing was simply rewritten into another (similar) form, and you should ensure in timely manner that you do not depend on obsolete functionality.
+Deprecation usually means that given thing was simply rewritten into another (similar) form, and you should ensure in timely manner that you'll make appropriate switch to it.

+ASF changes rapidly and always strikes for becoming better.
+This sadly means that we might change or move some existing functionality into another segment of the program in order for it to benefit from new features, compatibility or stability.
+We're always trying to provide reasonable replacement that fits expected usage of previously-available functionality, which is why deprecation is mostly harmless and requires small fixes to previous usage.

 ---